LIS

 Reporting of Healthcare-Associated Infections

-A. Reportable infections.
-Facilities that report data into the Centers for Disease Control and Prevention's National Healthcare Safety Network (NHSN) for the Centers for Medicare and Medicaid Services Hospital Inpatient Quality Reporting Program shall share the data, through the NHSN, with the department.
+A. A health care facility that reports data into the Centers for Disease Control and Prevention's National Healthcare Safety Network (NHSN) as a requirement of the Centers for Medicare and Medicaid Services shall share the data, through the NHSN, with the department.

-B. Liability protection and data release.
-Any person making such report as authorized herein shall be immune from liability as provided by § 32.1-38 of the Code of Virginia.
+B. A person making a report as authorized in this section shall be immune from liability as provided by § 32.1-38 of the Code of Virginia.
 Infection rate data may be released to the public by the department upon request.
 Data shall be aggregated to ensure that no individual patient may be identified.

 Statutory Authority